-When we is a duin IC -1 f-11 41 .
-1 1 when using this IC. please follow the warnings and cautions give a below to ensure salety.
+When using this IC, please follow the warnings and cautions given below to ensure safety.

 Warning Improper handling may result in death, serious injury, or major property damage.
-Caution Improper handling may result in minor injury or property damage. • This IC is intended to be used for general electronic equipment (office equipment, communication equipment, measurement equipment, consumer electronics, etc.).
-Do not use the product for medical
+Caution Improper handling may result in minor injury or property damage.
+Warning \ This IC is intended to be used for general electronic equipment (office equipment, communication equipment, measurement equipment, consumer electronics, etc.).
+Do not use the product for medical equipment, aerospace planes, trains, transportation equipment (vehicles, ships, etc.), or nuclear power control systems that may directly affect human life or health in case of a malfunction or trouble.
+Contact us before using the product in applications other than general electronic equipment. • Never attempt to repair or modify the product.
+Doing so may lead to serious accidents.

-Warning /! equipment, aerospace planes, trains, transportation equipment (vehicles, ships, etc.), or nuclear power control systems that may directly affect human life or health in case of a malfunction or trouble.
-Contact us before using the product in applications other than general electronic equipment. ^ Never attempt to repair or modify the product.
-Doing so may lead to serious accidents. < <electric destruction="" fire,="" malfunctions="" may="" of="" or="" property,="" result.="" shock,="">></electric> In the event of a problem, an excessive voltage may arise at an output terminal, or the voltage may drop.
+<electric destruction="" fire,="" malfunctions="" may="" of="" or="" property,="" result.="" shock,="">&gt;</electric> In the event of a problem, an excessive voltage may arise at an output terminal, or the voltage may drop.
 Anticipate these fluctuations and any consequential malfunctions or destruction and provide adequate protection for equipment, such as overvoltage or overcurrent protection.
 Caution Check the polarity of the input and output terminals.
-Make sure they are properly connected before turning on power.
-Failure to do so may lead to failure of the protective element or generate smoke or fire.>> /! \ Use only the specified input voltage.
-Deploy a protective element on the input line. << Problems may result in smoke or fire.>> \wedge In the event of a malfunction or other anomaly, shut power off and contact us immediately.
+Make sure they are properly connected before turning on power. &lt;<failure do="" element="" failure="" fire.="" generate="" lead="" may="" of="" or="" protective="" smoke="" so="" the="" to="">&gt;</failure> Ţ Use only the specified input voltage.
+Deploy a protective element on the input line. < <problems fire.="" in="" may="" or="" result="" smoke="">&gt;</problems> \ In the event of a malfunction or other anomaly, shut power off and contact us immediately.